 Bumblebees regulate their own body temperature through solar power, or sun, ‘shivering’ and radiative cooling against the gut.
 This implies they are usually found in high latitudes and altitudes.

-Elderly bumblebee nests will frequently hold less than 50 people.
+Elderly bumblebee nests will frequently hold less than 50 bees.
 They don’t often conserve their nests throughout the winter and occasionally may build a wax or ‘involucrum’ on the top of the nest for insulation and protection.

 The bumblebee larvae will need to get fed protein and carbohydrates, to be able to develop.
 They get them out of nectar and pollen.
 The nectar is inserted to a little hole at the brood mobile, although the pollen is generally placed at the bottom of their brood cell clump for the creatures to feed themselves.

 The procedure from egg to mature bee may take as long as five months, depending upon the species and ecological problems.
 The larvae will undergo four developmental phases, before turning their silk cocoon below the wax covering the brood cells.
-They will then undergo a period of extreme expansion, first into pupae, then in an adult bee.
+They will then undergo a period of extreme expansion, first into pupae, than in an adult bee.

 New queens and man depart the colony following maturation.
 The men are driven out from the employees.
 Both the evicted queens and men live of nectar and pollen, whilst spending the nights blossoms or in openings, till they find a appropriate place for dormancy.